EED85/eed_webscrapping_scripts/README.md

 ## Pipelines

 ### ruff
-runs on every commit and fails, if code is not well formated
+runs on every commit and fails, if code is not well formatted

 ### pytests
 runs on every commit and fails, if any pytest fails